milzj/MCRNNOC/README.md

 > J. Milz and D. Walter: Empirical risk minimization for risk-neutral composite optimal control with applications to bang-bang control, 2023.

 ## Abstract

 Nonsmooth composite optimization problems under uncertainty are prevalent in various scientific and engineering applications.
 We consider risk-neutral composite optimal control problems, where the objective function is the sum of a potentially nonconvex expectation function and a nonsmooth convex function.
-The expectation functions  are defined by solution operators of parameterized partial differential equations (PDEs).
 To approximate the risk-neutral optimization problems, we use a Monte Carlo sample-based approach, study its asymptotic consistency, and derive nonasymptotic sample size estimates.
-Our analyses leverage problem structure commonly encountered in PDE-constrained optimization problems, including compact embeddings.
+Our analyses leverage problem structure commonly encountered in PDE-constrained optimization problems, including compact embeddings and growth conditions.
 We apply our findings to bang-bang-type optimal control problems and propose the use of a conditional gradient method to solve them effectively.
 We present numerical illustrations.

 ## Getting started